sigma-andex/purescript-httpurple/docs/Differences.md

 HTTPurple 🪁 has some helpers to make json parsing and validation very simple.
 See the [requests guide](./Requests.md) for more information.

+## Headers

+HTTPurple 🪁 has two separate types for headers, namely `RequestHeader` and `ResponseHeader`. `ResponseHeader` wraps `Map CaseInsensitiveString (Array String)` and therefore allows setting multiple response headers.
+This is useful if you e.g. want to set multiple `Set-Cookie` headers.
+Also you can create the headers by passing a record.
+See the [responses documentation](./Differences.md) for more information.

 ## Other improvmenets

 * Default closing handler - A default closing handler is provided so you can just stop your server using `ctrl+x` without having to worry about anything.
 You can deactivate it by setting `closingHandler: NoClosingHandler` in the listen options.